MatildeElene/DAM_26/README.md

 - Answer element 2, question 1 in question 2 (creating a 'kings' object and inspecting it)
 -  (NAME WHY SOME SORT OF CRAWLING OR () WOULD BE BETTER) in readme.
 -  in readme, add a columns speficiation list
--  answer all qeustions in element 2, question 2
+-  answer all questions in element 2, question 2

-- write and ask Stephan if he'd rather we skip tomorrow

 *NOTE: Some birth dates are either unknown or given as a range.
 Where a range is provided, the earliest year is used.